rbms-bsc/DCRMR/_pages/Phys-desc/Color-content.md

 <a name="6.23.2.2">6.23.2.2</a> Black, white, single color shades of black, single color tints of white, and single color tones of gray are considered to be single colors.

-## 6.23.21 DCRM Elaboration on scope
+## 6.23.21 DCRMR elaboration of scope

 ### 6.23.211 Printed color